tlevine/vlermv/docs/cache.rst

     print(f('a', 8))
     # 0

-Each value in :py:obj:`f` is a tuple of the error and the actual value.
+Each value in :py:obj:`f` is a tuple of the error and the returned value.
-Exactly one of these is always :py:const:`None`.
-If the error is None, the value is returned, and if the value is None, the error is raised.
+At least one of these is always :py:const:`None`.
+If the error is :py:const:`None`, the decorated function returns the the value; otherwise, the error is raised.
+(And the value is :py:const:`None` because the function never returned.)

 Vlermv configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~